• Careers Home

 Summary:

 The RN 2 is a competent nurse who has mastered technical skills.
 The RN 2 identifies patterns of patient responses and can use past experiences to implement solutions for current situations.
-The RN 2 continues to consult with other members of the heal care team when the need for assistance is identified.
-Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.
+The RN 2 continues to consult with other members of the health care team when the need for assistance is identified.
+The RN 2 exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.

 Other information: